mrbrown89/mrbrown89.github.io/_posts/2025-06-17-What-Remains-in-the-Aftermath.md

 layout: single
 ---

-At Jamf Nation Live in London last year I attended   a talk that mentioned [Jamf Aftermath](https://github.com/jamf/aftermath).
+At Jamf Nation Live in London 2024 I attended a talk that mentioned [Jamf Aftermath](https://github.com/jamf/aftermath).
 I have a habit of getting over excited about these sorts of things so when I got back to work I tried it out.

 What is aftermath?
-Aftermath is a Jamf tool that automates the collection of forensic data from a Mac after a suspected compromise—perfect for IR teams, IT admins, and nerds like me 😄
+Aftermath is a Jamf tool that automates the collection of forensic data from a Mac after a suspected compromise—perfect for IR teams and IT admins.

 You can deploy Aftermath via MDM or install it manually.
 You can then trigger Aftermath manually or using a script in your MDM.
 I came across the [SOAR playbook](https://github.com/jamf/jamfprotect/tree/main/soar_playbooks) on the Jamf Protect GitHub [repo](https://github.com/jamf/jamfprotect) and thought I'd give it a go!
 Here's our work flow: